HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-allergyintolerance-intro.md

 **Applications must also support:**
 * a clinical status
 * a verification status
-* one or more category codes used to group allergies

 <!-- (only if present) -->
 <!-- ### Profile Specific Implementation Rules and Guidance -->